Irene Falcón: Early years

 Female emancipation must bring peace to the people, must avoid by all means a repetition of the horrors of war, where their children, subjects of civilized nations, kill and are killed for no reason, bound by a false patriotism because true patriotism is the love of humanity.
-If mothers, wives know how to explain this to his men with intelligence, they will manage to overcome the pull of the trumpets and drums and all the decorative deception of militarism.
+If mothers, wives know how to explain this to their men with intelligence, they will manage to overcome the pull of the trumpets and drums and all the decorative deception of militarism.